- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 Without the benefits that accrue to a compassionate allowance application, a regular application normally takes 3 to 6 months before the applicant hears back from the examiner.
 That period of time is cut down to a few weeks only, sometimes to a few days, if the person’s application is within the compassionate allowance guidelines.

 Quick Disability Determination (QDD) is another method that the Social Security Administration (SSA) uses to speed up SSDI claims.
 The Social Security Administration has at its disposal a state-of-the-art software program that assesses online applications to highlight those factors that increase the probability of a claimant’s eligibility for disability insurance benefits.
-Once an application is thus flagged, it is dispatched to a special Quick Disability Determination committee for review and final determination.
+Once an application is flagged, it is dispatched to a special Quick Disability Determination committee for review and final determination.

 Unlike the regular SSDI determination process, under the QDD protocols, a disability examiner can approve an application without the need to request that a medical specialist or consultant review the applicant’s medical records.
 Applicants may thus be approved for SSDI benefits within 20 days, subject to your medical documentation being up to date and complete.